Office of Spiritual and Religious Life - Staff at a Glance

 Administrative Assistant / Sabin House Coordinator

-As a support to the Dean and Coordinator of Sabin House, Karen began her time at Lawrence in February 2017.
+As a support to the Dean and Coordinator for Sabin House, Karen began her time at Lawrence in February 2017.
 She is a strong supporter of the many students, staff and faculty that come to the Center for Spiritual and Religious Life, and enjoys being a part of the higher education community.
 Karen feels that the development of a person as a whole is an important responsibility that each student faces, and to support those efforts through faith and spirituality is a gift and a privilege.

-I am a sophomore Anthropology major, campus food recovery volunteer, and a member of Lawrence Christian Fellowship.
+I am a Junior Anthropology major, campus food recovery volunteer, and a member of Lawrence Christian Fellowship.
 I love to read about different places around the world, and ancient history.
 I am from Dalton, Wisconsin.
 I am a WELS Lutheran.
 I became an Interfaith Activator because being exposed to different faiths, and religious practices allowed me to grow in my own faith and better understand where my beliefs fit into the world around me, and I would like to help other students at Lawrence experience that.

 I am grateful to be able to learn, serve, and grow alongside other Lawrentians as I start my positions as Taize Intern at the Center for SRL!
 This will be a great hodgepodge of music, faith, and new friendships.
 Come talk to us if you're interested in Taize or want to learn more about it!
 We'd be all smiles to share.
-I am a sophomore and part of Lawrence's long history of singers.
+I am a junior and part of Lawrence's long history of singers.